 At the committee meeting

-If an application is not discussed, the applicant will receive a copy of all reviewers' reports, but the Scientific Officer notes will only carry notification of the decision to streamline the application.
-Committee members do not vote on the rating; it is calculated as the average of the initial ratings of the assigned reviewers.
+If an application is not discussed, the applicant will receive all the reviewers' reports, but the Scientific Officer notes will only carry notification of the decision to streamline.
+Committee members do not vote on the rating of a streamlined application; the final rating is calculated as the average of the ratings from the assigned reviewers.

 If an application is not streamlined, the committee discussion proceeds as follows:

-The primary reviewer gives a brief synopsis of the proposal and presents his/her assessment, describing strengths and weaknesses of the proposal (see Section 4.2.2 for adjudication criteria);
+The primary reviewer gives a brief synopsis of the proposal and presents his/her assessment, describing strengths and weaknesses of the proposal (see section 4.2.2 above for the adjudication criteria);

-The two secondary reviewers follow, concentrating on points of agreement or disagreement with the other reviewers, and elaborating on points not already addressed;
+The two secondary reviewers follow, focusing on points of agreement or disagreement with the other reviewers, and elaborating on points not already addressed;

-If external reviews have been provided, a committee member reads the reviews;
+If external reviews have been provided by external referees, the reviewers read the reviews;

-The Chair leads the discussion of the proposal by all committee members;
+The Chair leads the discussion of the proposal by the committee members;

-The Scientific Officer reads back the Scientific Officer notes, capturing the key elements of the committee discussion to be considered by the committee when rating the application;
+The Scientific Officer reads back the Scientific Officer notes to the committee, capturing the key elements of the committee discussion to be considered by the committee when rating the application;

-The Chair seeks a consensus rating from the three assigned reviewers.
-The reviewers may revise their initial ratings in light of the committee discussion.
-If a consensus cannot be reached, the Chair declares the consensus score, usually by using the mean value of the reviewers’ scores after committee discussion (round up, if necessary, to obtain a single decimal point).
+The Chair seeks a consensus rating from the three reviewers.
+If a consensus cannot be reached, the Chair determines the consensus rating, usually by using the mean value of the reviewers’ ratings after committee discussion (round up, if necessary, to obtain a single decimal point).

-For the applications that are discussed, the three assigned reviewers first reach a consensus score.
-Then, all the committee members not in conflict (excluding the Chair and Scientific Officers) will be asked to vote (+/- 0.5 of the consensus score) for the final rating of each application.
+All the committee members not in conflict (excluding the Chair and Scientific Officers) are asked to vote (+/- 0.5 of the consensus rating) for the final rating of each application.

-The budget requested will not be factored into the scientific assessment of the application; however, CIHR will seek the advice of peer reviewers on the budget and the term requested.
-For additional information, please see section 4.2.3.
+The budget requested will not be factored into the scientific assessment and rating of the applications.
+However, CIHR will seek the recommendation from the reviewers on the budgets and terms requested.
+For additional information, please see section 4.2.3 above.